One of the most watched telescopes on eBay is a TINY 76mm Newtonian

 If you use more magnification than the telescope can show detail then this is 'empty magnification'.
 See magnification section later for more on this.

-cannot be split with tiny telescopes or higher magnifications) and the visible star magnitude limit.
-A larger telescope will always show closer pairs as individual stars and show fainter stars
+be split with tiny telescopes or higher magnifications) and the visible star magnitude limit.
+A larger telescope will always show closer pairs as individual stars and show fainter stars than a

 Resolution: The triple star shown resolves itself through use of larger telescopes - Not bigger magnifications.

-Have a Look!: The video below demonstrates the effect of widening the aperture from 50mm to 150mm and back.
+< Have a Look!: This video demonstrates the effect of widening the aperture from 50mm to 150mm and back.

 A reflector transmits only about 85% of the light that enters the system, a refractor something like 98%.